Dracula-DAO/cardano-devnet/README.md

 ## Component Diagram

-The diagram below shows how the :w components provided by this repository work.
+The diagram below shows how the components provided by this repository work.
 Both cardano-node and ogmios are provided by IOHK and are assumed to be in the path.

 ![Component Diagram](./Component%20Diagram.png)